ropenscilabs/statistical-software/README.md

 engagement of a truly open community must lead to some degree of uncontrollability in the process of ongoing development.
-Beyond central, technical questions defining development platforms, version control systems, and platforms for community engagement and contribution, equally important “meta-questions” which must likely be confronted during this phase include:
+Beyond central, technical questions defining development platforms, version control systems, update and release frequencies and strategies, and platforms for community engagement and contribution, equally important “meta-questions” which must likely be confronted during this phase
+include:

-1. The extent to which control over the developmental trajectory of software will, can, or might best be granted to non-primary (“community”) developers;
+1. The extent to which control over the developmental trajectory of software can, will, or might best be granted to non-primary (“community”) developers;
-2. What is the *desired* extent of community engagement in development, and is it desired that such engagement increase over time?
+2. The *desired* extent of community engagement in development, and whether it is desired that such engagement increase over time?
 (And
     potentially: if so, how?)
 3. The extent to which development might be defined by bug reports, feature requests, and similar input which nevertheless may or will